-My Top 3 Favorite Chapters of Stranger Things 2
+My Top 3 Fave Chapters of Stranger Things 2

 Two weeks ago I binge watched the first season of Stranger Things and picked my top 3 favorite chapters.
 We’re getting closer to the premiere of season three, so I binged the second season (maybe several times, don’t judge me) and picked out my favorite chapters from it, too.